Promotion of pol's daughter violated nepotism law

 “To punish the individual does not make sense,” Nolan said.
 “If the appropriate resolution was not filed, it’s the responsibility of the [law] department or the administration” to put it forward.

+Bellone aides said there were two other instances where mistakes were made and promotion resolutions were done retroactively early last year.

-Legis.
-Tom Barraga noted that his daughter won legislative approval when she was first hired.
-He said he was unaware of the need for a vote on promotions, but would have complied if he had.
+Barraga noted that his daughter won legislative approval when she was first hired.
+He said he was unaware of the need for a vote on promotions, but he added that he would have complied if he had known.

-Elaine Barraga also has applied for the newly created job of deputy Counsel at Suffolk County Community College.
-Barraga also in the past worked as an attorney for the Metropolitan Transportation Authority and for the state attorney general.
+Elaine Barraga also had applied to move to a newly created position of deputy counsel at Suffolk County Community College.
+Barraga previously worked as an attorney for the Metropolitan Transportation Authority and for the state attorney general.
 A decision on the college job is expected within 30 days.

 Comments